 One could only find significant differences between an exchanger and an exchange.
 There are two types of crypto trading services:

 If in a crypto exchanger’s case prices are controlled by its owner, on a crypto exchange price rates hinge on the demand-supply balance.
 One could assert that such a model is an exchanger’s advantage as pump-and-dump schemes wouldn’t work there.
 However, the exchange market is still more democratic as prices are influenced by a mass of people rather than a sole person.

 What underpins the price generation on exchangers is that the service owner links the internal rate to the exchange rate.
 Most frequently, the service owner employs popular exchanges for guidance in terms of price setting.
 However, most crypto exchangers set rates that are dramatically different from real prices displayed on major exchanges.
 On the other hand, exchanger users cannot choose the most favourable sale/purchase price as it is the exchanger owner who determines the rates.
 In contrast to that, exchange traders can place a limit order and make a transaction at the moment when the price reaches the intended level.

-When starting a crypto exchanger, one should be advised that users look at the following aspects:
+When starting a crypto exchanger, you should be advised that users look at the following aspects: